 Data for inflation numbers comes from the United States Bureau of Labor Statistics calculator https://data.bls.gov/cgi-bin/cpicalc.pl.
 Pre-1913 inflation data comes from https://westegg.com/inflation/.

 Quotes are as close as I can reasonably get them, though some formatting was lost.
-I corrected the spelling on several quotes to allow searching and to stop my spell checker from complaining.
+I corrected the spelling and grammar on several quotes to allow searching and to stop my spell checker and grammar checker from complaining.
+I have begun expanding abbreviations.
 It was that or force everyone to search for Gillett, Gilette, and Gillete, Wyoming.

 The proceedings are over 100 years old so any scientific information should be considered historical.
 The paper has a variety of details on the cyclops genus which is a freshwater copepod.

 C. [Cyclops] phaleratus is a pelagie species.
 In aquaria it may often be found a little above the water line, where it sometimes crawls even beyond the upper margin of the meniscus line.
 Its swimming motion is a rapidly darting one.
 The easiest way of distinguishing it from all other members of the genus is by its superficial resemblance to the genus Canthocamptus.
 The short, eleven-jointed antennae, and form of the rudimentary fifth feet, are certain microscopic points of identification.